 It was the 6th month in a row that auto sales declined.
 June’s 16.5 million SAAR was 11.7% below the all-time high of 18.7 million SAAR (December 2016).
 This is a large decline that is not being given much attention in the financial media.
 However used car sales haven’t really seen the same decline, with an increasing number of adverts and purchases from said adverts, such as this 2005 dodge ram 1500 daytona edition for sale on zemotor.

 But it’s worse, especially for the domestic OEMs (GM, Ford, Chrysler).
 GM’s sales dropped 4.8%, but its car sales plunged 38.2% (truck sales were up 11% with huge incentives).
 Ford’s sales fell 5%, truck sales were up 2.2% but car sales tanked 23%.
 Chrysler’s sales were down 7.4%.
 These numbers are on a year over year basis for June.
+Perhaps dealerships would be able to turn their fortunes around by making use of something like Visitor Chat software which has the potential to convert its interactions into actionable sales which could make a significant difference to sales statistics at the end of the month.

 Sales are plummeting despite the fact that automakers spent a record amount on cash incentives.
 Financing terms for the subprime debt being used to pay new cars continues to loosen.
 The average monthly car payment increased to $517 from $510 in May and the average term rose to a record 69.3 months and the total amount financed hit another all-time high (just under $31,000).
 You’ll note that subprime delinquency/default rates are starting to approach 2008 levels.